Ghanada: Other characters

 The science-based stories were generally told in the common room of 72, Banamali Naskar Lane in front of the charmed boarders who consisted of four permanent young men - Shibu, Shishir, Gaur, and Sudhir, with some other members who appeared occasionally.

 The character of Ghanada is believed to be based on Sri Bimal Ghosh, an acquaintance of Premendra Mitra whom he used to call "TenDa".
-He was a co-boarder during Mitra's stay in a boarding house house at Gobinda Ghoshal Lane of Bhabanipur in his early years.
+He was a co-boarder during Mitra's stay in a boarding house at Gobinda Ghoshal Lane of Bhabanipur in his early years.
 The other four main characters were also believed to be based on real persons.